srguiwiz/inflation/README.md

 calculators, as an example.
 Two switches are handled in the French calculator, as an example.
 The code for multiple currencies is present equally in all calculators.
+The Canadian and Swiss calculators are multilingual.
+Right to left writing is supported.

 This calculator is optimized for certain uses.